deboraazevedo/boleto-cloud-python/README.md

 	'boleto.instrucao': 'Atenção!
 NÃO RECEBER ESTE BOLETO.',
 }
 ```
-And pass as a dictionary to the create method as shown in the example below:
+And pass the dictionary to create a method as shown in the example below:

 ```python
 >>> ticket.create(**params)
 ```

-This method creates the ticket in the system and returns the ticket in PDF format with the data entered in the parameters.
+This method creates the ticket in the system and returns the ticket in PDF format with the inserted data from the parameters.

 # Search a ticket

-The **Ticket** class has the **search()** method, this method receives as a parameter the ticket token that will allow you to access the ticket.
-Go to the administrative panel [app.boletocloud.com/api](https://app.boletocloud.com/api]) and in the information about the desired ticket you will find the token, pass the token as a parameter to the method and you will have the Download automatic file as PDF is shown in the code below:
+The **Ticket** class has the method  **search()**.
+This method receives as a parameter the token that will allow you to access the ticket.
+Go to the administrative dashboard [app.boletocloud.com/api](https://app.boletocloud.com/api]) and you will find the token in the information about the wanted.
+Then, pass the token as a parameter to the method and you will have the Download automatic file in PDF, as it is shown in the code below:

 ```python
 >>> ticket.search('token_ticket')